 Usage |

-For electric customers with a Meter Multiplier of 1.00 and for water customers, we subtract your current from your previous Meter Read to determine exactly how many kilowatt-hours (kWh) of electricity or units of water you used during this billing period.
+For electric customers with a Meter Multiplier of 1.00 and for water customers, the Current Meter Read is subtracted from your Previous Meter Read to measure how many kilowatt-hours (kWh) of electricity or units of water you used during this billing period.

 |